 What does the abbreviation "R.T." stand for?
 How and when am I allowed to use it?

-The designation "R.T." stands for "Registered Technologist," not "Radiologic Technologist," and technologists are only allowed to use the "R.T." if they are registered with the ARRT.As indicated in the ARRT Rules and Regulations, the "R.T." designation is a trademark protected and owned by the ARRT and should only be used to refer to a Registered Technologist.
-Individuals registered by the ARRT are advised to use the symbol "(ARRT)" in connection with the "R.T." to avoid confusion with registration from any other source and to indicate the specific category or categories for which registration is held.
+The designation "R.T." stands for "Registered Technologist," not "Radiologic Technologist," and technologists are only allowed to use the "R.T." if they are certified and registered with the ARRT.As indicated in the ARRT Rules and Regulations, the "R.T." designation is a trademark protected and owned by the ARRT and should only be used to refer to a Registered Technologist.
+Individuals certified and registered by the ARRT are advised to use the symbol "(ARRT)" in connection with the "R.T." to avoid confusion with registration from any other source and to indicate the specific category or categories for which certification and registration is held.
 For example: John Doe, R.T.(R)(ARRT).Additionally, the "R.R.A." designation is also trademark protected and owned by the ARRT and should only be used to refer to a Registered Radiologist Assistant.

-How do I reinstate my registration?
+How do I reinstate my certification and registration?

 Please refer to Article VI of the Rules and Regulations and the timelines for reinstating registration.